telerik/blazor-docs/components/drawer/templates.md

 This template receives a `context` argument that is of the data model type and represents the current item.

-When using an `ItemTemplate`, the Drawer can still [navigate automatically if the `UrlField` parameter is set, or if the Drawer data items have a popuplated `Url` property]({%slug drawer-navigation%}).
+When using an `ItemTemplate`, the Drawer can still [navigate automatically if the `UrlField` parameter is set, or if the Drawer data items have a populated `Url` property]({%slug drawer-navigation%}).

 >caption Use ItemTemplate to control the rendering of the items in the Drawer.